minchanhan/Data-Cleaner/README.md

-This tool can be used to clean your data before you use it!
+## This tool can be used to clean your data before you use it!
 Dealing with type errors, missing values, and more!

-(Work in progress)
+### Simply follow the steps written in the script's comments to clean your code efficiently and exactly the way you want!